laramiedunlap/FinTech-Case-Study/README.md

 * **What do sports bettors look like in Brazil?**
     * With Sports betting set to become legal ahead of the 2022 World Cup, Brazil has now become the largest market in the world for sports betting.
 Despite being a smaller population than the US (212 million vs 329 million), the fact that US sportsbook operators can only offer lines in certain states makes Brazil the largest growth opportunity in the world.
     * According to surveys performed by Sambadigital, when it comes to selecting an online betting venue, the number one priority for bettors was *payment speed*. [^16]
-    * While demographic studies on sports betting in Brazil are scant (the industry has only recently become regulated), extrapolating from more mature sports betting markets would point toward a predominately male audience (between 65-85 percent) and roughly 50 percent between the ages of 18-34. [^17]
+    * While demographic studies on sports betting in Brazil are scant (the industry has only recently become regulated), extrapolating from more mature sports betting markets would point toward a predominately male audience (between 65-85 percent) and roughly fifty percent between the ages of 18-34. [^17]

 Considering the frequency of transactions, preference for mobile, and age/gender demographics, this would be a perfect market to approach in combination with a crytpowallet.